ROBLOX-Reverse-Engineering/RRE-Site/README.md

 This is the official repository for the **Upcoming** ROBLOX Reverse-Engineering site.

 # How do I build this?
-This project uses material mkdocs (which runs over of python).
+This project uses material mkdocs (which runs on python).

 To install mkdocs-material (and it's dependencies), simply run: